UT Junior Cody Hawn

 A local Knoxville product, Hawn spent this past summer playing with the Hyannis Mets in the prestigious Cape Cod League.
 The 5-11 first baseman was the team's top offensive threat, recording a stellar .375 batting average with four home runs and 14 RBIs in just 15 games.

-Friday's award was the second of the preseason for Forsythe who was previously named a 2010 Ping!
-Baseball Preseason Second Team All-American.
-A Memphis, Tenn., native, he earned first-team All-SEC laurels from the league's coaches in 2009.
+A Memphis, Tenn., native, Forsythe earned first-team All-SEC laurels from the league's coaches in 2009.
 The 6-2 catcher finished a summer-long stint with the USA Collegiate Baseball National Team last year, where he hit at a .293 clip with a pair of home runs and nine RBIs.
 He also walked 21 times in as many games, en route to an impressive .500 on-base percentage.

 After only seeing action in 22 games as a freshman, Forsythe started 53 of 55 games behind the plate for Tennessee this past spring, turning in career numbers.
 He hit .347 with 68 hits, 15 home runs and 46 RBIs in addition to leading the team with 40 walks and a .486 on-base percentage and collecting 19 multi-hit games and 13 multi-RBI games.
 He also finished the season on an 11-game hitting streak during which he went 19-for-40 (.475) with 10 RBIs, four doubles, three home runs and nine walks.